AdobeDocs/experience-platform.sv-SE/help/destinations/api/activate-segments-file-based-destinations.md

                                     "exited"
                                 ],
                                 "default": "realized",
-                                "description": "Is the segment participation realized as part of the current request.", "type": "string",
+                                "description": "Is the audience participation realized as part of the current request.", "type": "string",
                                 "title": "Status"
                             },